Stress Fractures in Feet and Legs - Cause and Prevention

-On the surface, it may seem like staying away from impact activities such as running will reduce the risk of stress fractures.
+On the surface, it may seem like staying away from impact activities such as running will reduce the risk of stress fractures in the feet and legs.
 But while weightbearing exercises can be a cause of stress fractures, they can also help strengthen your bones.

 Impact is Good For Your Bones—in Moderation